bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 This is where **context matters**!
 Your situation could be very different to mine, so **don't construe my choices** in my situation **with any kind of recommendation**!

 These days, I only code for my own personal use, so I don't need to be as cautious as I would were I coding professionally.
-My focus is on software that runs locally on the terminal, or purely client-side on the web, so the attack surface is very limited.
-Basically, abusing any vulnerabilities in my apps will harm no one but the person using the tool!
+My focus is on software that runs locally in my terminal, or runs purely client-side on the web.
+That means the attack surface exposed through any vulnerabilities is very limited.
+Basically, abusing vulnerabilities in my apps will harm no one but the person running the code!
+I'm not going to abuse my code to hack myself, but if you want to abuse my code to hack yourself, have at it!

-If I was writing software with the ability to harm others, say for use on corporate systems, or server-side web apps, then I'd need to be a lot more careful!
-There would be many more vulnerabilities that I would need to remediate immediately.
+If I was writing software with the ability to harm others, say for use on corporate systems, or server-side web apps, then I'd need to be a lot more careful.
+There would be many more vulnerabilities that I'd need to remediate immediately.

+So, given my very specific context, I generally:

+* Ignore *low* severity issues
-So, given my very specific context, I ignore *low* severity issues, I give *moderate* severity issues a quick glance, and focus my attention to the *high* and *critical* ones.
-I triage every *high* severity issue carefully, and I fix *critical* issues as soon as possible.
+* Give *moderate* severity issues a quick glance
+* Focus my attention on any *high* and *critical* issues — triaging *high* severity issue carefully, and fixing *critical* issues as soon as possible

 Another type of context to bear in mind is that there are two completely **different types of dependency**!

 * **Regular dependencies** — by default, `npm install` adds modules as regular dependencies.You'll find them listed in the `dependencies` array in your `package.json` file.
 Assuming you're using NodeJS and NPM correctly, these should all be dependencies that are needed to **run the built code**.
 That means that when the software is used in its normal way, these dependencies are relevant.
 It also means that if you publish your module to NPM, other users installing your module get these dependencies installed into their project's `node_modules` folder.
-* **Developer Dependencies** — when you add dependencies with the `npm install --save-dev` they get added as developer dependencies.
-You'll find these dependencies in the `devDependencies` folder in your `package.json` file.
-Again, assuming you're using NodeJS and NPM as intended, these dependencies are **not** relevant when running you software in the normal way, they are **only** used in your build process.
-This also means that if you publish your module to NPM, when **other people** install your module into their projects, they **do not get the developer dependencies**.
-(To the developer dependencies you need to clone the Git repository and then run  `npm ci` or a bare `npm install` without any arguments.)
+* **Developer Dependencies** — when you add dependencies with `npm install --save-dev` they get added as developer dependencies.
+You'll find these dependencies in the `devDependencies` array in your `package.json` file.
+Again, assuming you're using NodeJS and NPM as intended, these dependencies are **not** relevant when running your software in the normal way, they're **only** used in your build process.
+This also means that if you publish your module to NPM, when **other people** install your module into their projects, they **do not get your developer dependencies**.
+(To get the developer dependencies you need to clone the Git repository and then run  `npm ci` or a bare `npm install` without any arguments.)

 This distinction means that vulnerabilities in developer dependencies are fundamentally different to vulnerabilities in regular dependencies.
 For the most part, vulnerabilities in developer dependency can only be used to attack the person building the software, so they're generally of no value to attackers.
 However, there are some really important exceptions to that general rule, including:

 1. Developer dependency vulnerabilities that somehow **corrupt your build process**, secretly injecting malicious code into your legitimate software.
-2. Developer dependencies with vulnerabilities designed to **find secrets** and silently send them to an attacker.
+2. Developer dependencies with vulnerabilities designed to **find secrets** and silently steal them.
 3. Developer dependency with vulnerabilities that maliciously **destroy data** (wipers).

 So, just to recap, there's no universally right approach to take to any of this — you need to make your own judgements based on the vulnerabilities themselves, how the vulnerable modules are used in your project, and the context of the software you're developing.

 ### A Quick Example — Vulnerabilities in Linkify

-As I type this in July 2026, the Linkify project has just two vulnerabilities, both *moderate*.
+As I type these notes in July 2026, the Linkify project has just two vulnerabilities, both *moderate*.
 I've already made sure all the modules that can be safely updated have been, and I've run `npm audit --fix` to handle the remaining safe fixes.
 That means I need to apply my judgement these two vulnerabilities.

-Because the Linkify app is used locally and abusing vulnerabilities can only harm the person running the code, I'm not particularly concerned about *medium* vulnerabilities, but I do want to give them a quick look to be sure they really are OK to leave unaddressed.
+Remember that the Linkify app is used locally, so abusing any vulnerabilities within it can only harm the person running the code.
+In other words, you could only hack yourself!
+Because of that context, I'm not particularly concerned about *medium* vulnerabilities, but I do want to give them a quick look to be sure they really are OK to leave unaddressed.

 Here is what `npm audit` shows: